-- primitive, built in types for MATLAB e.g.: 'int32', 'double', 'boolean' - complex, home made types (arrays,) structs, cell arrays (Matlab), classes
+- primitive, built in types for MATLAB e.g.: 'int32', 'double', 'boolean' (important for printf functions) - complex, home made types (arrays,) structs, cell arrays (Matlab), classes

 Types in Programming Languages

 - some languages, e.g. MATLAB, Shells, Perl are weakly typed: implicit type conversions (OR one type can be treated as another) - this is nice at first, occasionally this leads to nasty/hard to fix problems (e.g. string interpreted as number, etc.)